Stuzanna/Data-Analyst-Project/README.md

 This was the most time consuming part of the project.
 Data was missing for continent, the import had created several EMPTY values which I discovered was different to NULL and then had to replace.
 The date format was wrong and in text so converted this to proper format and from DD/MM/YYYY to YYY-MM-DD.

+## Repo Structure

+*Clean* files for starting afresh with the data after getting things wrong, will generate tables.
+Query1 is for the data exploration, QueriesPart2 is for getting the data for the visualisation.
+Temp files were for holding temporary queries to help troubleshoot and explore other items.

 # Conclusion